-Far better than the usual walk around the block they might get, Cameron House Hotel has plenty of room within the grounds in which dogs can explore and use up their energy so they sleep peacefully at night, allowing you to relax on your holiday.
+Far better than the usual walk around the block they might get, Cameron House Hotel has plenty of room within the grounds in which dogs and pets can explore and use up their energy so they sleep peacefully at night, allowing you to relax on your holiday.

 We welcome your pets to join you in this wonderful Highland setting.
 With 3 rooms set aside (which have a small cleaning fee) for dogs, Cameron House offers all the hotel comforts which makes us one of Scotland’s leading pet friendly accommodation options.
 If you could mention at the time of booking that you are bringing your dog we will make sure to check availability and set one of these rooms aside for you.
 On arrival in your room you will be provided with a dog bed, blanket and dog bowl.